ericseppanen/json-parser-toy/README.md

 - `Failure` appears less often.
 It means that the input could only be parsed one way, but a parser decided that it was invalid.
 Unlike `Error`, this error is propagated upward without trying any alternative paths (if something like `alt` is present).

 You may have noticed that our code does use `Failure`: that's what we return when there is an numeric conversion error or a bad escape code.
 If we accidentally used `Error` instead of `Failure`, the parsers might work correctly, but we would return the wrong error type.
 The reason is that the nom `alt` parser would keep trying other parsers, and if all of them fail, there's no way for `alt` to know which error is the right one-- it usually just returns the last error.

+## Thanks for reading!

+This ended up being a lot longer than I originally planned, and along the way I discovered several things that I'd been doing wrong in my own parsers.
+There are probably a few things that I've still missed; if you notice something, feel free to open an issue at this page's [GitHub repo](https://github.com/ericseppanen/json-parser-toy).